-In most countries, doctors testing for pernicious anemia don’t do a very good job at all, to say the least.
-Take the UK, for example, and look at the survey done by the Pernicious Anemia Society: 44% of patients were misdiagnosed with another condition; 22% had to wait for two years to get a correct diagnosis; 19% had to wait for five years; 4% had to wait for 10 years; and 14% waited for 10 years or more.
+In most countries, the current testing for pernicious anemia is inadequate.
+In the UK, a survey done by Pernicious Anemia Society found that 44% of patients were misdiagnosed with another condition; 22% waited for two years to get a correct diagnosis; 19% had to wait for five years; 4% waited for 10 years; and 14% waited for 10 years or more.

 When you have PA and wait such a long time before starting treatment, you risk having permanent nerve damage.
 So, have a proper pernicious anemia test early on.

-- In most countries, the blood level range for determining B12 deficiency is way too low.
-People show symptoms even at twice those levels!
+In most countries, the blood level range for determining B12 deficiency is way too low.
+People show symptoms even at twice those levels.
 And the range is different depending on where you’re from.
-It doesn’t make sense.
-Why would the difference of being or not being diagnosed with B12 deficiency depend on your ZIP code?
+It makes no sense.
+Why would the difference of you being or not being diagnosed with B12 deficiency depend on your ZIP code?

-- The total-B12 blood test doesn’t give you the full picture, because it tests for both active and inactive forms of B12.
-To illustrate, here’s a publication demonstrating how five different total-B12 assays gave normal B12 results in a patient with confirmed pernicious anemia.
-Also, what happens at the cellular level is far more crucial than how much B12 is circulating in the blood.
-Sometimes, a patient’s levels are above the normal threshold even though he or she is symptomatic.
+The total-B12 blood test doesn’t give you the full picture, because it tests for both active and inactive forms of B12.
+To illustrate, here’s a publication demonstrating how five different total-B12 assays gave normal B12 results in a patient with a proven pernicious anemia.
+This is why we strongly advocate for the use of the active-B12 test.

-- The typical B12 test uses a competitive binding luminescence assay.
-It gives false high results in 22-35% of patients, depending on the machine.
-It’s not optimal:
+Additionally, the common B12 test uses a competitive binding luminescence assay, which can give false high results in 22-35% of patients, depending on the machine:

 It is important to be aware that failure of CBLA assays to detect cobalamin deficiency can occur, especially in cases of pernicious anemia where IF‐blocking antibodies have been implicated in causing assay interference.